-Members of the Board, PAC, Faculty, and Staff serve the College and have a clear obligation to conduct all affairs of the College in an upright and honest manner.
-Each person should make necessary decisions using sound judgment and ethical considerations.
+Members of the Board, Faculty, and Staff serve the College and have a clear obligation to conduct all affairs of the College in an upright and honest manner.
+Each person should make necessary decisions using sound judgement and ethical considerations.

-Members of the Board, PAC, Faculty, and Staff should be aware of the requirement under generally accepted accounting principles (“GAAP”) to disclose in the footnotes to the College’s annual, audited financial statements material “related party” transactions.
-It is the College’s policy to prepare its annual financial statements in accordance with GAAP.
+Members of the Board, Faculty, and Staff should be aware of the requirement under generally accepted accounting principles (“GAAP”) and IRS regulations to disclose in the footnotes to the College’s annual, audited financial statements material “related party” transactions.

-Members of the Board, PAC, Faculty, and Staff agree to place the welfare of the College above personal interests, interests of family members, or others who may be personally involved in substantial affairs affecting the College’s basic functions.
+Members of the Board, Faculty and Staff agree to place the welfare of the College above personal interests, interests of family members, or others who may be personally involved in substantial affairs affecting the College’s basic functions.

-Members of the Board, PAC, Faculty, and Staff shall disclose fully the precise nature of their interest or involvement when participating in any transaction for the College in which another party to the transaction includes:
+Members of the Board, Faculty and Staff shall disclose fully the precise nature of their interest or involvement when participating in any transaction for the College in which another party to the transaction includes:

 Disclosure shall be made at the first knowledge of the conflict.

-Members of the Board, PAC, Faculty, and Staff shall disclose all relationships and business affiliations which may now, or in the future, potentially conflict with the interests of the College or bring personal gain to them or their family or business.
-Disclosure must be made if any member of the Board, PAC, Faculty, or Staff or a member of his or her family or a business owned by any member of the Board, PAC, Faculty, or Staff or their relations:
+Members of the Board, Faculty, and Staff shall disclose all relationships and business affiliations which may now, or in the future, potentially conflict with the interests of the College or bring personal gain to them or their family, or business.
+Disclosure must be made if any member of the Board, Faculty, or Staff or a member of his/her Immediate Family or a business owned by any member of the Board, Faculty, or Staff or his/her Immediate Family:

-All disclosures required by staff and PAC will be handled by the Vice President of Finance and Administration; all disclosures required by Faculty will be handled by the Provost; and all disclosures of conflicts and potential conflicts, including disclosures by Members of the Board, shall be referred to the Chair of the Audit Committee.
-Information disclosed to the Chair of the Audit Committee, Provost or the Vice President of Finance and Administration will be held in confidence, except when the College’s best interests would be served by bringing the information to the attention of the Executive Committee of the Board and/or the officers of the College.
+All disclosures required by staff will be handled by the Vice President of Finance and Administration; all disclosures required by faculty will be handled by the Provost; and all disclosures of conflicts and potential conflicts, including disclosures by Members of the Board, shall be referred to the Chair of the Audit and Compliance Committee.
+Information disclosed to the Chair of the Audit and Compliance Committee, Provost or the Vice President of Finance and Administration will be held in confidence, except when the College’s best interests would be served by bringing the information to the attention of the Executive Committee of the Board and/or the officers of the College.

 Any individual who is uncertain about a conflict of interest in any matter shall disclose such possible conflict to the appropriate individual as noted above.